Lawmakers Pass Bill to Renew Medical Watchdog Agency

 California is home to nearly 111,000 practicing doctors.
 More than 609 are practicing while serving probation.
 Los Angeles county has the most doctors on probation with 164.
 In the Bay Area, Alameda tops the list (16), followed by Santa Clara County (14), and Contra Costa County (12).

-Governor Brown has until October 15 to decide whether he will renew the medical board.
+Gov. Brown has until Oct.
+15 to decide whether he will renew the medical board.
 If signed, SB 798 will also require the board to restructure its process for investigating complaints over the next year, however it is unclear what that restructure will look like.